IshanaRaina/classification-bike-users/1-data-preprocessing.md

 ![](https://i.imgur.com/0YEm3ga.png)

-**Solution** Eliminate the row where the poor rider was apparently riding his bike for 200 days!
+**Solution:** Eliminate the row where the poor rider was apparently riding his bike for 200 days!